7Cedars/cyfrin_updraft/Readme.md

-This is a repository that holds all courses that I am following and have completed at Cyfrin updraft.
+This is a repository that holds all courses that I will follow, am following and completed at Cyfrin updraft.

 This readme is (obviously) still very much WIP.